So we are well into our 5th week of lockdown in the UK. How are you all hanging in there?

 As our Leak Detection methods are non-invasive, it means we can avoid causing unnecessary damage during the investigation process.

 We still receive inquiries from people who say they need us to dig test holes to locate a leak, but our approach means that this can be avoided, saving time money that would otherwise be spent digging and rectifying all the damage.
+We even received a call from a client where her cat seemed to have detected the leak!

 The other company was close!!!
 But in this industry accuracy is everything.